delosis/cusp-data-processing/README.md

 - `CuspDownloadFunctions.R`: Functions for downloading and processing CUSP data
 - `CuspMatchingFunctions.R`: Functions for matching and anonymizing participant data
 - `CuspTaskFunctions.R`: Functions for processing task-specific data (PALP, CMS, CFT, SWM)
-- `GrabCuspDataMine.R`: Main script for downloading and processing CUSP data
+- `entryPoint.R`: Main script for downloading and processing CUSP data

 ## Usage

 See individual function documentation for usage details.
 The main workflow is:

-1. Download data using `GrabCuspDataMine.R`
+1. Download data using `entryPoint.R`
 2. Process questionnaires using functions in `CuspDownloadFunctions.R`
 3. Process task data using functions in `CuspTaskFunctions.R`
 4. Match and anonymize data using functions in `CuspMatchingFunctions.R`